 According to the Centers for Disease Control and Prevention (CDC), cerebral palsy occurs in approximately 1 out of every 300 births.
 In some cases, cerebral palsy (CP) may be caused by medical malpractice or errors made by medical professionals.
 This includes inadequate response to fetal distress, injury due to prolonged lack of oxygen to the baby’s brain, improper use of delivery devices, and more.

-Learn more about what causes cerebral palsy and how Sokolove Law may be able to help you secure compensation for your child’s care.
+Call (800) 995-1212 or get a free case review to learn more about what causes cerebral palsy and how Sokolove Law may be able to help you secure compensation for your child’s care.

 Medical Malpractice and Cerebral Palsy